How to Implement SEO in Website Design Process?

 The Setup and Planning Phase

 You may not work on the core optimization part during the setup and planning phase but you can surely do the groundwork for SEO in this phase to cut off the extra work afterward.
-Following are some aspects you need to look after.
+The following are some aspects you need to look after.

 Review the Existing Design of the Clients